ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

     - Good approach: system level calls (machine can't lie to itself)
     - Bad approach: put the check at the application level; now you're at the mercy of race conditions between instances
   - What are other bad approaches you could take?
+  - Plus locking is optional!
+There's a flag you can pass to skip locks.
+So how necessary is the lockfile?
 - Where did this concept of a Lockfile originate?
 Something Linus thought up, or insired by something else?
 - How much of a performance hit are we getting from implementing Lockfile?

+### Bookclub discussion prompts

+1. How are commits linked?
+Why is this better/more performant?
+(Why not sort by timestamps?)
+1. In distributed systems, we often need to think about race conditions.
+How does Git handle the potential for multiple processes to write to the same HEAD file?
+1. Compare/contrast: what happens when a file is changed in a commit? what happens when a file is unchanged in a commit? (w/r/t git database and trees)

 ## Chapter 5: Growing trees

 - Time to run some executables.
 - An interesting but dangerous shell option: `export RUBYOPT="--disable gems"` (skips Ruby gems on path lookups)
+- Both Git and blockchain use merkle trees, in that they're trees made out of a hash of their own contents.
+Change one node, and it changes everything.
+Sign the entire history with each addition.
+  - Git doesn't expend energy on proof of work, though, like blockchain does
+- From friend of the author
+  - Author likes to avoid concatenating strings (one of his bugbears)
+  - Uses value objects as a thin but helpful wrapper (safer, more ergonomic)
+  - Avoid passing around primitives, like strings
+  - Difficult, since Ruby does have lots of helpful methods on its primitives (Array, String, Hash), so tempting to lean on those
+- Order that you iterate over keys in a hash is the order in which those keys have been added to the hash
+  - Is that dependable?
+  - See https://ruby-doc.org/core-2.5.1/Hash.html ("Hashes enumerate their values in the order that the corresponding keys were inserted.")

 ### Questions

 - Why are we storing things in octals? (and by "things", I mean file modes).
 More compact than a string, sure.
   - Author says it's "easier to read"... for computers, maybe?
+  - Also kind of inefficient?
+Storing as binary is more space efficient, since the non-ASCII encoded type is only 1 bit.
+Doesn't matter too much, because of zlib compression, but still.
 - ["Sticky bits"](https://en.wikipedia.org/wiki/Sticky_bit)... who named this?
 - Need to research Merkle trees.
 Behind Git and blockchain.
 - Can someone explain the `Z*` bit in the tree entry format? "use Z* in the format string to serialise